tdwg/website/conferences/2024/sessions/index.md

  3. Practical tips for adding and improving entries: discover how to contribute to GRSciColl by enriching entries for your own institution.
  4. Contributing to GRSciColl's development: get involved in shaping the future of GRSciColl by exploring its roadmap and community initiatives.

-Everyone is welcome to join for any part of the symposium."
+Everyone is welcome to join for any part of the symposium.

 ## SYM17 From Local Data to Global Insights: Community curation of specimen data